lnnrtwttkhn/highspeed-task/README.md

 ## Usage

-1. In the command line (terminal) clone this repo (e.g., `git clone git@git.mpib-berlin.mpg.de:wittkuhn/highspeed_task.git`) which creates a folder `highspeed_task` in your current working directory (type `pwd` to find out the current working directory) that contains the files of this repo
+1. In the command line (terminal) clone this repo (if you use SSH: `git clone git@github.com:lnnrtwttkhn/highspeed-task.git` or if you use HTPPS: `git clone https://github.com/lnnrtwttkhn/highspeed-task`) which creates a folder `highspeed-task` in your current working directory (type `pwd` to find out the current working directory) that contains the files of this repo
-1. Go into the `highspeed_task` folder using `cd highspeed_task`
+1. Go into the `highspeed-task` folder using `cd highspeed-task`
 1. Activate the Psychtoolbox-3 submodule with `git submodule update --init --recursive` (this clones the contents of the [Psychtoolbox repo](https://github.com/Psychtoolbox-3) into the `Psychtoolbox-3` folder)
 1. Open `/scripts/highspeed_run.m` in MATLAB
 1. Click `Run` in the MATLAB GUI